 The three of them kept walking and we kept chasing them, meeting them at various crossroads.
 We followed them till they decided to go across the Pench River and sit on the stones.
 I am sure they were also feeling the absence of water in the river as they negotiated various rocks.
 Once they were settled on the rocks, it was time to say goodbye to them.

 Most of us were silent after these generous and overwhelming sightings.

-These would remain my most memorable Tiger Safaris for a long time to come with Collarwali Tigress the star of the jungle safaris.
+These would remain my most memorable Tiger Safaris for a long time to come.
+Watching the Queen Tigress from Pench was the best moment of the jungle safari.

-Recommend you to read following travel blogs on Indian National Parks & Wildlife Sanctuaries.
+Recommend you to read the following travel blogs on Indian National Parks & Wildlife Sanctuaries.